Njagiv/alx-low_level_programming/0x0A-argc_argv/README.md

-this is argv and argc
+this is argc and argv project
-so fun cant wait
+so excited